Global Food Sustainability Scholars

 Program Dates & Fees

-Current estimated program fees: $5500.
-Full details about program costs and scholarship opportunities will be communicated to GFX Global Food Sustainability Scholars by the start of August 2025.
+Estimated program cost: $5700 subject to price fluctuations.
+Full details about program costs and scholarship opportunities will be communicated to GFX Global Food Sustainability Scholars by the start of August 2026.

 Fall Semester (1 credit hour)

-Take a course to learn about sustainability in the food supply chain from production to consumption!
-You'll also prepare to study abroad through an introduction to Belize's history, culture, people, and environment.
+Take a course to learn about sustainability in the food supply chain from production to consumption.
+You'll also prepare to study abroad through an introduction to Ecuador's history, culture, people, and environment.

 Winter Break Study Abroad

-Travel to Belize for several days of experiential learning and service.
-You'll learn about local food sustainability practices, work on community projects, engage with Belizean culture, and more!
+Travel to Ecuador for several days of experiential learning and service.
+You'll learn about local food sustainability practices, work on community projects, engage with Ecuadoran culture, and more!

 Spring Semester (1 credit hour)